mechanoid/structure-assertions/README.md

 so where side by side development is not possible we need a way to get in touch with those components that become out of sync to the actual implementation.

+In detail that means that we want to describe rules about our JS and CSS components, that are must haves and can be asserted.
+While those assertion make a good deal about documentation, they are not documenting all possibilities for your component.

+Assertions are about breaking changes and must haves.
+We want to see directly when we are breaking the contract, not if we have certain optional possibilities for a component.
+While i agree, that it would be nice to have a direct link to the usage of a component (and all it options), we aim for clear and concise feedback about errors only.

 ## usage

 ### node